wang-q/withncbi/pop/Tenericutes.md

 Ref.:

-* Carpousis, A. J. The RNA Degradosome of Escherichia coli : An mRNA-Degrading Machine Assembled on RNase E. Annu.
+* Carpousis, A. J. The RNA Degradosome of Escherichia coli: An mRNA-Degrading Machine Assembled on RNase E. Annu.
 Rev. Microbiol.
-61, 71–87 (2007).
+61, 71-87 (2007).

 * Cho, K. H. The Structure and Function of the Gram-Positive Bacterial RNA Degradosome.
 Front.
   Microbiol.
 8, (2017).